skyneticist/golee/README.md

 ```

-With git-golee, we can do the same with:
+With golee, we can do the same with:
 ```
  > golee acp "commit message here"
 ```